-Joe Webb is a British artist who uses vintage magazines and printed ephemera that he has collected to create hand-made low fi collages, no computer trickery in sight.
+Joe Webb uses vintage magazines and printed ephemera that he has collected to create hand-made low fi collages, no computer trickery in sight.

 Joe Webb reimagines the imagery using concise edits, transforming the original scene into something altogether more surreal with a strong message woven within.